EnriqueSolarte/direct_360_FPE/readme.md

 Using this **REPO** you can:

+*  Excecute **360-DFPE** for single and multiple room scenes in a sequential and non-sequential manner.
-*  Register multiple 360-images with estimated camera poses, assuming an unknown visual odometry scale and missed camera height.
-This Registration is accomplished by our proposed Scaler Recovery.
-See Sec III-C in our paper.
+*  Register multiple 360-layouts with estimated camera poses, assuming an unknown visual odometry scale and missed camera height.
+For convenience, this registration can be executed isolated from the floor plan estimation pipeline.
-*  Identify every room in the floor plan without using image features but layout geoemtries only.
-See Sec III-D.
-*  Estimated and optimze the room-geometries as set of minimum room corners.
-See Sec III-F.
-*  Excecute **360-DFPE** for single and multiple rooms scenes in a sequential and non-sequential manner.
-*  Evaluates corner and room metrics for the floor plan estimates.
+*  Evaluate corner and room metrics for floor plan estimation.

 ---
 ### Main Requirements